![]() |

 Yesterday, we toured the town of Puerto Madryn, Argentina.
 Here is some information about this coastal town from this site:

 El Tehuelche Airport is located 10 km northwest of the city center.
 Commercial flights from Buenos Aires, Ushuaia, and other Argentinian cities are available.
-Most tourists fly into Trelew Airport as flights into Puerto Madryn are restricted as a result of environmental concerns.
+Most tourists fly into Trelew Airport as flights into Puerto Madryn are restricted due to environmental concerns.

 Pair of shipwrecked boats in the bay. |

 By noon, after uploading the day’s post, we made our way to the awaiting shuttle buses for the 25-minute ride into the city.
-Along the way, we spotted a number of shipwrecks on the otherwise pristine beaches which we’ll share as soon as we’re able to upload photos.
+Along the way, we spotted several shipwrecks on the otherwise pristine beaches, which we’ll share as soon as we’re able to upload photos.

 We always try to imagine what may have happened to such a boat long ago… |

-In this particular case, we’ve requested a low number, hoping to disembark the ship by 7:30 am or so.
-We’ll take a taxi to our hotel in Palermo, expecting to check in no later than 10:00 am.
-Most likely, all of this will work out well, leaving us plenty of time to work on dinner reservation for the upcoming three nights while many venues will still be open for business.
+We’ve requested a low number in this particular case, hoping to disembark the ship by 7:30 am or so.
+We’ll take a taxi to our hotel in Palermo, expecting to check-in no later than 10:00 am.
+Most likely, all of this will work out well, leaving us plenty of time to work on dinner reservations for the upcoming three nights while many venues will still be open for business.